 In August, an alternative route for export was opened, without the participation of the Russian Federation.
 It takes place in the sovereign waters of Ukraine, Bulgaria, Romania and Turkey.
 Several ships have already passed along this route and Ukraine has high hopes for it.
 In fact, it could replace the failed “grain initiative,” especially when combined with increased land grain exports.
 The volumes of supplies along it will be somewhat less than along the old “corridor,” but they will become more guaranteed, since Russia will not be there.
 Currently, grain supplies by land are relatively small due to the high cost of logistics.

-The Turkish side is still studying the prospect of a new route.
-“The proposal to work (“the grain corridor” - ed.) without Russia has been transferred to the Turkish side.
+The Turkish side is still studying the prospects of a new route.
+“The proposal for work (“grain corridor” - ed.) without Russia has been transferred to the Turkish side.
 There is no final confirmation yet.
 But since the ships (with grain - ed.) are already traveling through the territorial waters of Romania, Bulgaria, as well as Turkey and passing through the straits without restrictions.
 This is actually a rational path,” said Ukrainian Ambassador to Turkey Vasyl Bodnar on September 7.

 As of today, according to RBC-Ukraine, there is no final answer from Ankara yet.
 But Ukraine hopes for a positive result, since it is beneficial for Turkey to participate in the transit of Ukrainian grain, and negotiations between Recep Erdogan and Putin to extend the previous “grain initiative” in early September did not produce results.